 Covid-19 secure measures include:

-- An additional filter using three types of technology – including UVC radiation to reduce bacteria and corona type viruses, and a PM2.5 filter to improve air quality – have been installed on the air conditioning systems of all coaches.
+An additional filter using three types of technology – including UVC radiation to reduce bacteria and corona-type viruses and a PM2.5 filter to improve air quality – has been installed on the air conditioning systems of all coaches.

-- Temperature screening of customers before allowing travel.
-Anyone with a high-temperature reading (over 38????) will not be allowed to travel and given a full refund.
+Temperature screening of customers before allowing travel.
+Anyone with a high-temperature reading (over 38????) will not be allowed to travel and will be given a full refund.

 Chris Hardy adds: